-Ten percent of people in the United States suffer from a hearing loss that affects how well they can comprehend normal speech, which is typically about 60 decibels.
+Noise-induced hearing loss is extremely common.
 If you are always around noise that exceeds 85 decibels, your hearing may be irreversibly damaged.

-Noise-induced hearing loss is a type of sensorineural hearing loss in which the cochlea, or hair cells, in your inner ear have been permanently damaged due to the exposure to loud noises.
+This is a type of sensorineural hearing loss where hair cells in your inner ear are permanently damaged from noise.

-According to the National Institute of Health, almost 15 percent of Americans between the ages of 20 and 69 have hearing loss that is caused by their recreational or work activities.
+More than 17 percent of people between the ages of 20 and 69 have hearing loss that is caused by their recreational or work activities.
 Some examples of noises that can cause hearing loss may include:

 - Nearby fireworks

 - Loud settings on earphones

 There is currently no remedy for noise-induced hearing loss.
 You will not be able to take a miracle drug, undergo surgery, or wear a certain type of hearing aid that will be able to restore your hearing ability to what it was before it was damaged by excessively loud noise.
 The hair cells in your inner ear are responsible for transmitting sound waves to your brain.
 If noise damages or destroys them, they are unable to regenerate.
 This means that your hearing ability is permanently affected.
 This is why it is essential that you take the necessary steps to protect your hearing.

 Research to Address the Issue